-- Kleenex Tissues
+- Kleenex tissues

+- Paper towels

 - Baby wipes

 - Lysol or Clorox wipes

+- Plastic spoons, forks, and knives

 - Ziploc bags 2 Gallon

 - Last Names A-L: sandwich bags

 - Last Names M-Z: gallon bags

 - Backpack- It needs to be a regular sized backpack (absolutely no mini backpacks or backpacks with wheels).
 Their backpacks need to fit a lunchbox, folder, and blanket.
 Yes, you are going to think that it is way too big, but it is not.

-- Change of clothes for accidents- shirt, pants or shorts, underwear, and socks (seasonal).
+- Change of clothes for accidents- shirts, pants or shorts, pairs of underwear, and socks (seasonal).
 Please put in a labeled 2 gallon ziploc bag.
+Please label all clothing.
+Change of clothes does not need to be uniform clothes-regular clothes are fine.

 - Small blanket, for napping.

-- Large Elmer's glue sticks 3 pack
+- Large Elmer's glue sticks -2 pack

 - 2 boxes crayola jumbo crayons

-- Preschool training scissors (the scissors open automatically).
-Please no plastic blades, they are really hard to use for beginners.

-- Large old t-shirt (from Mom / Dad) for painting please label with your child's name.
+- 1 box of Mr. Clean magic eraser sheets